scp-ss/GASR/README.md

 - Apple types that can heal or harm
 - Bombs and other player-hostile hazards
 - Gradually increasing difficulty over time
-- Altered mechanics that go beyond the traditional grid-and-turn logic

 This is not a clone.
 It’s a standalone creation that reinterprets old-school mechanics from a personal, creative lens.